-&lt;sup>7This benefit/cost rate is significantly better than the benefit/cost rate that results from a change from paired-kidney-exchange to paired/indirect-kidney-exchange because, in an indirect exchange, only occasionally will a type O living donor kidney be sent to the waiting list to compensate for the type O patient who receives priority on the queue.
-In our simulations with 100 paired patients, a transition from paired-kidney-exchange to paired/indirect-kidney-exchange drops 21.89-13.42=8.47 patients from the waiting list at a cost of moving 8.25 paired patients to the head of the cadaver queue.
+7. This benefit/cost rate is significantly better than the benefit/cost rate that results from a change from paired-kidney-exchange to paired/indirect-kidney-exchange because, in an indirect exchange, only occasionally will a type O living donor kidney be sent to the waiting list to compensate for the type O patient who receives priority on the queue.
+In our simulations with 100 paired patients, a transition from paired-kidney-exchange to paired/indirect-kidney-exchange drops 21.89-13.42 = 8.47 patients from the waiting list at a cost of moving 8.25 paired patients to the head of the cadaver queue.
+8. We emphasize that the welfare implications of this for type O patients on